On this page

-The ugcFilterRules feature in Amplitude's Session Replay SDK enables you to detect and sanitize sensitive user-generated content (UGC) in URLs before it's recorded in session replays and heatmaps.
-This helps ensure that personally identifiable or sensitive information isn't inadvertently captured.
+The ugcFilterRules feature in Amplitude's Session Replay SDK detects and sanitizes sensitive user-generated content (UGC) in URLs before Amplitude records the URLs in session replays and heatmaps.
+UGC Filter Rules prevent the capture of personally identifiable or sensitive information.

 UGC Filter Rules are configuration objects that define patterns to match URLs and specify replacement text.
-When the SDK captures URLs during session replay and heatmap recording, it applies these rules to sanitize or anonymize sensitive information such as:
+When the SDK captures URLs during session replay and heatmap recording, the SDK applies these rules to sanitize or anonymize sensitive information such as:

-UGC Filter Rules are configured as part of the interactionConfig when initializing the Session Replay SDK:
+Configure UGC Filter Rules as part of the interactionConfig when initializing the Session Replay SDK:

 import { sessionReplay } from '@amplitude/session-replay-browser';